zoonderkins/blahdns/README.md

 ## Announcements

-**We are having IPv6 connection issue with Japan Vultr server, already contact VPS provider to investigate.(2019-09-13 15:00 GMT +8)**

 * If you are developer using those services, both are blocked by default.
 `data.mob.com, google-analytics, googleadservices, amazon-adsystem, crashlytics.com analytics.yahoo, doubleclick.net, hm.baidu.com, etc.. `